rovemonteux/happeningineu/README.md

 ## Are you a user?

-You can get an account on any Diaspora pod(http://podupti.me or http://dspr.tk/a for a list of pods), or sign up for an invite at the pod run by the original development team at https://joindiaspora.com
+You can get an account on any Diaspora pod(http://podupti.me or http://dspr.tk/a for a list of pods), or sign up for an account at a pod already running the happeningin.eu fork,

 [List of pods using the happeningin.eu Diaspora* fork](https://github.com/rovemonteux/happeningineu/wiki/Pods-using-the-happeningin.eu-Diaspora*-fork)